Name: Md Shaddam Hossain Bagmar

 Email Address: firstname.lastname@example.org

 Md.
-Shaddam Hossain Bagmar has been working as a Biostatistician for the Scleroderma Patient-centered Intervention Network (SPIN) research team.
+Shaddam Hossain Bagmar is working as a Biostatistician for the Scleroderma Patient-centered Intervention Network (SPIN) research team led by Dr. Brett Thombs from the Jewish General Hospital and McGill University in Montreal, Canada.
 He will be involved in several SPIN projects and help the team with statistical analysis.
 He completed his undergraduate and graduate studies in Applied Statistics at the Institute of Statistical Research and Training (ISRT), University of Dhaka, Bangladesh and obtained a second master's in Statistics from the University of Calgary.
 As a teacher at ISRT, he taught several courses and supervised graduate students in their research.
 His research interests include causal inference, machine learning, design of experiments, biostatistics, Bayesian analysis, and time series.
 Besides academic activities, his other interests are spending time with family, playing and travelling.

 Awards and Achievements: